 In early European trading, the FTSE 100 index in Britain rose 0.3 percent to 5,811.67, the DAX in Germany was up 0.3 percent to 6,826.52, and the CAC-40 in France gained 0.2 percent to 3,923.90.

 In Portugal, heavy debt risked political chaos amid feud over austerity plans.
+The country’s prime minister quit on Wednesday after opposition parties’ overwhelming rejection to his last-ditch round of austerity measures.

 Oil prices surged above $106 a barrel Thursday in Asia amid violent protests in the Middle East and North America.
 Since February 14, the price has increased 24 percent.